Paths: File paths (

 - Flag flat directories exceeding growth thresholds with domain grouping recommendations

-- Verify test-to-source mapping consistency and orphaned tests
+- Verify test-to-source mapping consistency, orphaned tests, and fragmented duplicates

 Receives contextStore with: tech_stack, testFilesMetadata (ALL types -- both automated and manual), codebase_root, output_dir, domain_mode, all_domains.